Harnessing Neuroplasticity: 9 Key Brain Regions Upgraded Through Meditation

 #2: The "Balanced" Corpus Callosum — How Meditation Boosts Creativity, Brain Power

 Left Brain Versus Right Brain: The Great Debate

 Your brain has two hemispheres, left and right.

-According to Dr. Richard Sperry's Nobel Prize winning "split-brain" studies, like a dominant hand, most of us heavily favor one side of our brain.
+According to Dr. Roger Sperry's Nobel Prize winning "split-brain" studies, like a dominant hand, most of us heavily favor one side of our brain.

 "Each hemisphere is a conscious system in its own right, perceiving, thinking, remembering, reasoning, willing, and emoting, all at a characteristically human level," said the great neuroscientist.